Everbridge (NASDAQ:EVBG) Releases FY 2022 Earnings Guidance

-A number of research firms have recently issued reports on EVBG.
-Barclays dropped their price objective on shares of Everbridge from $40.00 to $32.00 and set an equal weight rating on the stock in a research note on Monday, July 25th.
-Truist Financial cut their price objective on shares of Everbridge from $42.00 to $31.00 and set a hold rating for the company in a report on Wednesday.
-Stifel Nicolaus dropped their target price on shares of Everbridge from $40.00 to $32.00 in a research report on Monday, July 25th.
-Finally, StockNews.com raised shares of Everbridge from a sell rating to a hold rating in a research note on Wednesday, August 3rd.
-Two investment analysts have rated the stock with a sell rating, nine have given a hold rating and four have assigned a buy rating to the stock.
-According to data from MarketBeat, the stock currently has a consensus rating of Hold and an average price target of $72.64.
+A number of analysts have weighed in on the company.
+StockNews.com upgraded Everbridge from a sell rating to a hold rating in a research note on Thursday, August 11th.
+Raymond James lowered their price target on Everbridge from $45.00 to $38.00 in a report on Wednesday, August 10th.
+Canaccord Genuity Group cut their price objective on shares of Everbridge from $59.00 to $55.00 in a report on Thursday, August 11th.
+Stifel Nicolaus cut their price target on shares of Everbridge from $40.00 to $32.00 in a research note on Monday, July 25th.
+Finally, Truist Financial decreased their price objective on shares of Everbridge from $42.00 to $31.00 and set a hold rating for the company in a research note on Wednesday, August 10th.
+Two analysts have rated the stock with a sell rating, nine have given a hold rating and four have issued a buy rating to the stock.
+According to data from MarketBeat.com, Everbridge presently has an average rating of Hold and a consensus target price of $63.54.

 Everbridge Price Performance